Volvo's electric XC90 SUV to include lidar as standard equipment next year

 The decision by Volvo Cars to fold lidar sensors into the base price of its vehicle is a bet that customers will pay for the additional capability.
 It has been called a “watershed moment” by some in the industry.

-The Swedish brand, owned by China's Geely (GEELY.UL) group, is taking a sharply different road from rival Tesla Inc (TSLA.O), which has shunned lidar and radar and is focusing on just cameras and software for its automated driving systems. read more
+The Swedish brand, owned by China’s Geely group, is taking a sharply different road from rival Tesla Inc, which has shunned lidar and radar and is focusing on just cameras and software for its automated driving systems.

 The new technologies are designed to address traffic situations that often result in severe injuries and fatalities.
 Over time, the technology will become more capable and will increasingly intervene to prevent collisions, the companies said.